Shotwell advocates, foes bring 4 hours of public comment to Rock school board

-REIDSVILLE — Monday night's Rockingham County School Board meeting may have drawn the most public comment of any in its history, with scores of parents, teachers, students and members of the NAACP demanding reinstatement of Rockingham County Schools Superintendent Rodney Shotwell as opponents insisted the county needed a new direction.
+REIDSVILLE — Monday night's Rockingham County School Board meeting may have drawn the most public comment of any in its history, with scores of parents, teachers, students, members of the NAACP demanding reinstatement of Rockingham County Schools Superintendent Rodney Shotwell as opponents insisted the county needed a new direction.

 The board heard nearly four hours of three-minute public remarks before it recessed at 10 p.m.
 Monday with plans to resume for regular board business on Wednesday at 6 p.m. at Reidsville High School Auditorium.